lkrryba/lkrryba/README.md

 **Currently Reading:**
 - 🧸 **The Montessori Toddler** by Simone Davies ~ Gentle parenting wisdom for raising curious, independent little humans
 - 👻 **Of Ghosts and Goblins** by Lafcadio Hearn ~ Haunting Japanese folklore tales blending traditional yokai with the author's Irish childhood memories 🇯🇵 🇮🇪
-- ☕️ **How to Make the Best Coffee at Home** by James Hoffmann ~ Expert guide to brewing better coffee in your own kitchen

 View my [Reading Journal](https://github.com/lkrryba/reading-journal/blob/main/READ%5BINGJOURNAL%5DME.md)